 On behalf of the Department of Obstetrics & Gynecology at Augusta University, home of the Medical College of Georgia, thank you for your interest in our residency program.
 We have a rich history in academic medicine.
 Graduates from our program have become community, regional, and national leaders in patient care, academics, and research.

 Our four-year program is fully accredited by the American Council Graduate Medical Education.
 The department’s mission is to provide a collegial environment for residents to develop the principles and skills for success in our field.
 We have a proven track record of success preparing our graduates for independent practice, whether in academics, research, private practice, or subspecialty training.
 Also, our residents act as teachers of, and role models for, future physicians in one of the country’s oldest and largest medical schools.
-The Medical College of GA is the 13th oldest, founded in 1828, and 9th largest (2015) medical school in the US.
+The Medical College of GA is the 13th oldest, founded in 1828, and one of the largest medical schools by class size in the nation.

 The Department of Obstetrics and Gynecology provides a comprehensive education in all aspects of general practice and subspecialty services, including Maternal-Fetal Medicine, Gynecologic Oncology, Reproductive Endocrinology, Infertility, & Genetics, and Female Pelvic Medicine & Reconstructive Surgery (formerly known as Urogynecology).
 Rotations are structured to provide exposure to all of these services, appropriate for the level of training, inpatient and outpatient, during the four-year program.